 Telltale's The Walking Dead and Quantic Dream's Heavy Rain are quite the unique specimens for the current generation.
 They are both Adventure games, but with one macro distinction; TWD is a traditional point-and-clicker, while HR is more of a normal third-person game and uses gestures instead of a cursor.
 HR removed genre staples like puzzles and inventory, and TWD followed suit.
 Both are made to appeal to experienced and casual players alike, with a broad audience.
 Both have a 100% focus on an emotional story-driven experience.
 Both are made to be played, not beaten.
-With that in mind, I think this comparison is very, very appropriate, warranted, and hopefully, insightful.
-This essay doubles as a game design analysis as well, and offers insight into how interactive storytelling can be better applied to any game.
+With that in mind, I think this comparison is very, very appropriate, and hopefully insightful.

 TWD is lauded for it's story while HR is criticized for it's own.
 The writing in TWD is also praised highly, whereas HR's script has incited many wats and unintentional lols.
 TWD's cast of characters is one of the most beloved since Mass Effect and Uncharted, while HR's cast, let's just say, hasn't inspired much fan art or cosplays.
 The voice actors of those characters in TWD have done a memorable and award-winning job, while everyone and their mothers have been pointing fingers at the suspicious accents in HR.

 I myself consider TWD to be one of the best and most important games of all time, and it is certainly the most moving and affecting story I've ever played.

 So with all that said, how in the love of Jason can Heavy Rain be better?
 Well it isn't objectively better as a whole experience or anything, but rather it is the better game.
 It's better at interactive storytelling.
 It's braver, it's bolder.
 It was the first triple-A adventure game of it's size.
 Most importantly though, it is the biggest single-step evolution that a genre has taken since the 3D revolution.